kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 #### Beta 2

-- Publish a Kubernetes doc page encoring user to use encrypted swap if they wish to enable this feature.
+- Publish a Kubernetes doc page encouraging users to use encrypted swap if they wish to enable this feature.
 - Add [swap specific tests](https://github.com/kubernetes/kubernetes/issues/120798) such as, handling the usage of swap during container restart boundaries for writes to tmpfs (which may require pod cgroup change beyond what container runtime will do at (container cgroup boundary).